paulgholin/Data-Scientist-Nanodegree/Sparkify/README.md

+Manipulated datasets using Spark SQL and used Spark ML to build a model to predict the churn rate of customer.

 # Files Contained in Repository
 - Readme.md, which describes this project.
 - Sparkify.ipynb, which contains my processes for this project.